aztechead/edge-terrarium/README.md

-# Edge-Terrarium - Learning Docker & K3s
+# Edge-Terrarium - Dynamic Microservices Platform

-A hands-on project that teaches Docker containerization and K3s orchestration through a real-world application.
-Start with simple Docker containers and progress to full K3s deployment with ingress routing, secrets management, and monitoring.
+A modern, dynamic microservices platform that demonstrates Docker containerization and K3s orchestration through a real-world application.
+Features a unified Python CLI, dynamic configuration generation, and automatic service discovery.
+Start with simple Docker containers and progress to full K3s deployment with NGINX ingress routing, secrets management, and monitoring.

 ## Architecture Overview